According to Newton's First and Second Laws, which of the fol... | Study Prep in Pearson+

 Master Intro to Forces & Newton's Second Law with a bite sized video explanation from PatrickStart learning

-Which of the following best describes a main difference between balanced and unbalanced forces acting on an object?
+When Marie pushes her desk to the right, friction between the floor and the desk acts toward which direction?

-According to Newton's laws, what happens when you push a door closer to the hinges instead of near the edge?
+According to Newton's First Law, when you change directions or speed too rapidly, the inertia of the vehicle will cause it to become:

-If a car moves with a constant (velocity), which of the following statements is true according to Newton's First and Second Laws?
+Given two currents, = and = , which of the following statements is true according to Newton's Second Law?

-According to Newton's First Law, are the forces acting on a stationary object balanced, and why?
+According to Newton's First and Second Laws, what force primarily causes a man who jumps from the roof of his house and lands on his feet to decelerate upon hitting the ground?

+If a monkey floating in outer space throws his hat away, the hat and the monkey will both

 Newton's First & Second Laws practice set